mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_data_plotting_analysis.md

     analyze <- function(filename){
         # A function that plots and analyzes aneurysm data

-        # 1. Load in data in filename and save it to a variable
+        # 1. Load data in filename and save it to a variable

         # 2. Clean your data

-        # 3. Define a new response that is the mean number of anuerysms
+        # 3. Define a new response that is the mean number of aneurysms

         # 4. Visualize your data with a few plots